codejones-hub/plutus/doc/tutorials/contract-testing.rst

 see that the vast majority of actions were ``GiveToken`` actions; only 9% were guesses, and fewer than 4% were ``Lock`` actions.

-That there were relatively few ``Lock`` actions is not a surprise: our precondition guarantees that there can be at most one ``Lock`` per test case, so of course the other actions are much more common.
+It is not a surprise that there were relatively few ``Lock`` actions: our precondition guarantees that there can be at most one ``Lock`` per test case, and this is intentional, so of course the other actions are much more common.
 However, we almost certainly *don't* want to test ``GiveToken`` almost ten times as often as ``Guess``.
 What is going on?

-The problem is this: after a ``Lock`` as the first action of a test case, *every attempt to generate a ``GiveToken`` action will succeed*;
+The problem is this: after a ``Lock`` as the first action of a test case, *every attempt to generate a* ``GiveToken`` *action will succeed*;
 that is, the precondition of the generated action will be ``True``.
 But for ``Guess`` actions, many randomly generated actions will not satisfy the precondition we ended up with, either because the